yjyao/practical-python/Notes/InstructorNotes.md

 and think about streams, large datasets, etc.

-Some omissions: Although the iteration protocol is described, the notes don’t go into detail about creating iterable objects (i.e., classes with `__iter__()` and `next()`).
-In practice, I’ve found that it’s not necessary to do this so often (generators are often better/easier).
-So, in the interest of time, I’ve made a conscious decision to omit it.
+Some omissions: Although the iteration protocol is described, the notes don't go into detail about creating iterable objects (i.e., classes with `__iter__()` and `next()`).
+In practice, I've found that it's not necessary to do this so often (generators are often better/easier).
+So, in the interest of time, I've made a conscious decision to omit it.
 Also not included are extended generators (coroutines) or uses of generators for concurrency (tasklets, etc.).
-That’s better covered in advanced courses.
+That's better covered in advanced courses.

 ## 7. Advanced Topics

-Basically this section is an assortment of more advanced topics that could have been covered earlier, but weren’t for various reasons related to course flow and content of the course exercises.
+Basically this section is an assortment of more advanced topics that could have been covered earlier, but weren't for various reasons related to course flow and content of the course exercises.
 If you must know, I used to present this material earlier in the course, but found that students were already overloaded with enough information.